niklasbogensperger/openconnect-menu-bar/README.md

 5. Make sure the file is executable: `chmod +x openconnect.15s.sh`

-### 5. Miscellaneous tips/tricks and notes
+## Miscellaneous tips/tricks and notes

+> [!TIP]
-- Hold the <kbd>⌥ Option</kbd> key while clicking on the menu bar entry to bring up SwiftBar options that are hidden by default (only applies to SwiftBar)
+> Hold the <kbd>⌥ Option</kbd> key while clicking on the menu bar entry to bring up SwiftBar options that are hidden by default (only applies to SwiftBar).

+> [!TIP]
-- Hold the <kbd>⌘ Command</kbd> key to drag the menu bar entry to the desired spot
+> Hold the <kbd>⌘ Command</kbd> key to drag the menu bar entry to the desired spot.

+> [!NOTE]
-- When using SwiftBar, the script (and thus the menu entries) will update itself when the menu bar item is clicked in order to provide an accurate uptime.
+> When using SwiftBar, the script (and thus the menu entries) will update itself when the menu bar item is clicked in order to provide an accurate uptime.
 In case of connection loss, the script (and thus the icon) will update itself after around 15 seconds.
 Should you want to tweak this value, e.g. because you are using xbar where refresh-on-click is not an available feature or for performance reasons, you can rename the script according to [this guide](https://github.com/swiftbar/SwiftBar#plugin-naming).